+whenever NS_01 is indicated in CG 2.

 For UEs indicating support of dynamicPowerSharing in the UE-MRDC-Capability IE, the UE can configure the total transmission power in accordance with sub-clause 6.2B.4.1.1 but with Ppowerclass,EN-DC the EN-DC power class of the intra-band non-contiguous band combination configured and A-MPR determined in accordance with sub-clause 6.2B.3.2.